Rahul Mamkootathil makes first public appearance after suspension | Politics

 The Congress suspended him in August, but he retained his Assembly seat.

-Mamkootathil, who enjoys support from a significant section of the Congress, arrived a few minutes after the House began, taking a seat on the backbench of the opposition block.

-He was accompanied by Youth Congress district president Nemom Shajeer and a few friends.

-His appearance followed days of speculation over whether he would attend the session, as the opposition leader V D Satheesan had objected to his presence.
+The Palakkad legislator's appearance followed days of speculation over whether he would attend the session, as LoP Satheesan had reportedly objected to his presence.
 Mamkootathil recently quit as Youth Congress state president after Malayalam actress Rini Ann George accused ''a young leader'' of a well-known political party of misbehaviour and subsequent protests by BJP and DYFI, the youth wing of the CPI(M).

 Subsequently, some women and a transgender person accused him of similar charges.
 He was also suspended from the Congress party over the allegations.